-5. Which poly a tail binding protein helps in initiation of translation?
+5. Which poly a tail binding protein helps in the initiation of translation?

 Explanation: PABP2 can bind the poly a tail to the eIF4E through the mediator eIF4G.
 This increases the association of the 40S subunit to the 5’ end of the mRNA thus increasing translation.

 6. Which of the following is not a part of eIF4F complex?

 Explanation: eIF4F is the complex that assembles at the 5’ methylated guanine cap of the mRNA to initiate translation.
 It has three factors eIF4A, eIF4G and eIF4E while eIF4B is not a factor of this complex.